StealthGuy/CTF-Writeups/SwampCTF_2025/Pwn/Beginner Pwn 1.md

 ![Image](https://github.com/user-attachments/assets/6dc25bfe-77ea-463a-b296-ddba34907f8c)

-The `is_admin` variable is a 4-byte array that likely determines administrator privileges: it currently has all values ​​set to `0x00`, so we are not an admin.
+The `is_admin` variable is a 4-byte array that likely determines administrator privileges.
+Currently, all its values are ​​set to `0x00`, meaning we are not an admin.
 The `username` variable is a 10-byte array.
-Due to the proximity of the two variables in memory, we can log in as admin and get the flag by inserting a username longer than 10 bytes (10 characters) and overwriting the values ​​of the `is_admin` variable.
+Due to the proximity of these two variables in memory, we can log in as admin and get the flag by entering a username longer than 10 bytes (10 characters), thus overwriting the values ​​of the `is_admin` variable.

 ![Image](https://github.com/user-attachments/assets/f9f2e8c3-4ec2-4605-8f46-125595ead651)